Understanding Panama Schedule: Shift Patterns Explained [2025]

 Provide training

-• Action: Offer training sessions to help employees adjust to the new schedule, including tips on managing long shifts and maintaining work-life balance.
+• Action: Educate employees on managing long shifts, sleep hygiene, and work-life balance.

 Set up support systems

-• Example: A customer service center could introduce wellness programs focused on physical and mental health to support employees adjusting to the new schedule.
+• Example: A customer service center introduces a mental health initiative to support staff.

 5️⃣ Monitor and adjust